sap-tutorials/Tutorials/tutorials/s4hc-abap-environment-create-custom-api/s4hc-abap-environment-create-custom-api.md

  - You have created an ABAP Package under the ZCUSTOM-DEVELOPMENT 'super package' and has a Transport Layer attached to it.

 ## Details
-SAP now offers new capabilities for integration using the developer extensibility (ABAP environment) offered in the 3 System Landscape to allow customers to create custom APIs using released ABAP objects.

 In this tutorial, we will look into one of the capabilities of developer extensibility which is to create a custom Inbound API based on released business objects.
 In a scenario where a released remote API is not available, but the business object was released for developer extensibility, you could use the approach mentioned below to create a custom API which can prove valuable in extracting data from the system or to integrate with other applications.
 While the blog focuses on the inbound scenario, these capabilities are also available for outbound scenarios.